SrikarMukkamala/cliniqlink/README.md

 4. python3 ClinIQLink_Sample-dataset/sample_submission/submit.py <br>

 # Update the RAG's Knowledge base:
-The current Knowledge base is solely built on [textbooks data](https://huggingface.co/datasets/MedRAG/textbooks).
+The current Knowledge base is solely built on [textbooks data](https://huggingface.co/datasets/MedRAG/textbooks). <br>
 You can update the RAG KB by using the kb_builder.py file which creates faiss index. <br>
 The output will be a pickle (.pkl) file which you should paste in submission_template folder. <br>